-Since our inception in 2013, we have devoted substantially all our efforts to research and development activities, manufacturing capabilities, raising capital, building our intellectual property portfolio and providing general and administrative support for these operations.
+Since our inception in 2013, we have devoted substantially all our efforts to research and development activities, manufacturing capabilities, raising capital, building our intellectual property portfolio, providing general and administrative support for these operations, and more recently, providing selling support as the need has arisen.
 We have principally financed our operations through the issuance and sale of shares of our convertible preferred stock to outside investors in private equity financings as well as the issuance of convertible promissory notes and receipts from government grants.
-Prior to our initial public offering we received \$351.5 million from investors in our preferred stock financings and the sale of convertible promissory notes that converted in such financings.
-Additionally, on February 17, 2021, we raised \$232.5 million through an initial public offering (IPO) to finance operations going forward.
+Prior to our initial public offering, we received \$351.5 million from investors in our preferred stock financings and the sale of convertible promissory notes that converted in such financings.
+Additionally, on February 17, 2021, we raised \$232.5 million (after deducting underwriting discounts, commissions and offering expenses) through an initial public offering to finance operations going forward.

-We have incurred recurring losses since our inception, including net losses of \$163.4 million for the nine months ended September 30, 2021 and \$46.9 million for the nine months ended September 30, 2020.
-As of September 30, 2021, we had an accumulated deficit of \$336.3 million.
+We have incurred recurring losses since our inception, including net losses of \$86.1 million and \$163.4 million for the nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$451.0 million.
 We expect to continue to generate operating losses and negative operating cash flows for the foreseeable future if and as we:

-- continue the research and development of our platform and assays for additional diseases; - initiate clinical trials for, or additional preclinical development of, our platform; - further develop and refine the manufacturing processes for our platform; - change or add manufacturers or suppliers of materials used for our platform; - seek marketing authorizations; - seek to identify and validate diagnostic assays for other disease states; - obtain, maintain, protect and enforce our intellectual property portfolio; - hire and deploy a salesforce; - seek to attract and retain new and existing skilled personnel; - create additional infrastructure to support our operations as a public company and incur increased legal, accounting, investor relations and other expenses; and - experience delays or encounter issues with any of the above.
+- continue the research and development of our platform and assays for multiple diseases; - initiate clinical trials for, or additional preclinical development of, our Talis One system; - further develop and refine the manufacturing processes for our Talis One system and potentially the design of our Talis One system; - change or add manufacturers or suppliers of materials used for our Talis One system; - seek marketing authorizations; - seek to identify and validate diagnostic assays for additional disease states; - obtain, maintain, protect and enforce our intellectual property portfolio; - re-establish and deploy a sales force; - seek to attract and retain new and existing skilled personnel; - create additional infrastructure to support our operations as a public company and incur increased legal, accounting, investor relations and other expenses; and - experience delays or encounter issues with any of the above.

-In addition, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+In addition, if we obtain marketing authorization for our platform, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 As a result, we will need substantial additional funding to support our operating activities.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operating activities through a combination of equity offerings, debt and grant revenue.
 Adequate funding may not be available to us on acceptable terms, or at all.